 Youth Homelessness in the United States

-In August 2016, youth homelessness leaders in Austin, Cleveland, and Los Angeles united around a challenge to make significant progress in 100 days on key outcome indicators related to youth homelessness in their communities.
-RRI catalysts worked with leaders in these communities to launch 100-Day Challenges in September of 2016.
+In August 2016, System Leaders in three communities: Austin, Cleveland, and Los Angeles, united around a challenge to make significant progress; in 100 days on key outcome indicators related to youth homelessness in their communities.
+RRI Catalysts worked with a 100-Day Team and Leaders in these communities to launch 100-Day Challenges in September of 2016.

 Hennepin County, Minnesota